Family History, Honor Roll - WWII, Military History

 WWII draft registration card for Bernard Dominic Valesano.

-At some point, Bernard was assigned to the 756th Bombardment Squadron in the 459th Bombardment Group Heavy.
+At some point, Bernard was assigned as a B-24 pilot attached to the 15th Air Force, 304th Bombardment Wing, 459th Bombardment Group Heavy , 756th Bombardment Squadron.
 Beginning in March of 1944, the 459th Bombardment Group was involved in bombing targets in several European countries including Austria, Italy, Hungary, Bulgaria, and Yugoslavia.
 The group was stationed in Giulia Airfield in Italy.
-It is possible Bernard was familiar with the Italian language as his mother spoke it in their home, and this may have been beneficial in his interactions with the local population.

 Map showing location of the plane shot down by flak.